steltenpower/Shopping-Cart-Speedbiking/README.md

 - Be able to do that operation while sitting on the bike
 - Maybe use bamboo instead of the PVC parts, or other environmental improvements
 - Put teasing slogans on it and a good URL; e.g. "parking at the door, lifting no more", speedshopwheels.com
+- Make it transparent, just in case someone at the store wants to check if you've scanned everything.
+Though maybe for sun reasons you prefer white.

 What if you don't even have to go to the store?
 Without filling neighborhood with hurried deliverers?